Bertrand Dawson, 1st Viscount Dawson of Penn

 Bertrand Edward Dawson, 1st Viscount Dawson of Penn, (9 March 1864 – 7 March 1945) was a physician to the British royal family and President of the Royal College of Physicians from 1931 to 1937.
-He is known for his responsibility in the death of George V, who under his care was surreptitiously injected with a fatal dose of cocaine and morphine to hasten his death, without obtaining any prior patient consent and in contravention of the law at the time, possibly constituting or amounting to murder and high treason.
+He is known for his responsibility in the death of George V, who under his care was injected with a fatal dose of cocaine and morphine to hasten his death.

 Early life and education

-Dawson was born in Croydon, the son of Henry Dawson, of Purley, an architect, and Frances Emily Wheeler.
+Bertrand Edward Dawson was born on 9 March 1864 in Croydon, the son of Henry Dawson, of Purley, an architect, and Frances Emily Wheeler.

 He entered St Paul's School in London in 1877 and University College London in 1879, graduating in 1888 with a Bachelor of Science (BSc) degree.
 He graduated from the Royal London Hospital in 1893 with a Doctor of Medicine (MD) degree.

 Career

 After graduation he was registered as a Member of the Royal College of Surgeons (MRCS) in 1890 and invested as a Fellow of the Royal College of Physicians (FRCP) in 1903, and worked as a physician for several years.
 In 1907, Dawson joined the Royal Household as a physician-extraordinary to King Edward VII, an office he held until 1910, when he was promoted to a physician-in-ordinary under King George V until 1914.
 He was appointed Knight Commander of the Royal Victorian Order (KCVO) in 1911.
 Following the outbreak of World War I, he was given the rank of colonel in the Royal Army Medical Corps in November 1914.
 He served on the Western Front in France from 1915 to 1919, rising to the rank of major-general (he had served as a Royal Army Medical Corps officer in the Territorial Force for many years), noticing the poor physical fitness of British troops and conducting research into trench fever.
 He was mentioned in dispatches.

 He held the office of Physician-in-Ordinary to King George V until 1936 and was appointed Knight of Grace in the Venerable Order of Saint John and Companion of the Order of the Bath (CB) in 1916, Knight Grand Cross of the Royal Victorian Order (GCVO) in the 1918 New Year Honours, and Knight Commander of the Order of St Michael and St George (KCMG) in 1919.